-For the last six or seven years, medical providers have been trying to stop us from getting medical records at such a reasonable cost.
+For the last six or seven years, medical providers have been trying to stop us from getting health records at such a reasonable cost.
 That’s because in the old days they could charge a dollar per page, and they still want to do that even with the federal high-tech statute.
 Providing medical records has become a mini business for medical providers.

 Happily, after much litigation and fighting, medical providers are beginning to understand that they have to provide us digital records at a very low cost.

 However, sometimes we just need to pay the price to get paper medical records.
-Sometimes we have a difficult medical provider and need to move your case quickly, so we determine that it’s not worth it to slow your case down in order to fight the records battle.
+Sometimes we have a difficult provider and need to move your case quickly, so we determine that it’s not worth it to slow your case down in order to fight the records battle.
 Of course, we handle all this for you.